-10. In case of grievances, the affected persons will first lodge their complaint with the village or sangkat resettlement sub-committee or Inter-ministerial Resettlement Committee (IRC) working group.
+10. In case of grievances, the affected persons will first lodge their complaint with the village or sangkat/commune chief or Inter-ministerial Resettlement Committee (IRC) working group.
 If within 15 days settlement could not be reached, the grievance can be elevated to the district office.
 If the grievance is still not settled at the district level, it can then be brought to the Provincial Grievance Redress Committee.
-A Provincial court of law is the final arbiter of complaints that are not settled at the local government levels.
-All administrative costs of the Grievance Committee involved in resolving the complaints (meetings, consultations, communications, reporting/information dissemination) will be borne by the Executing Agency (EA).
-The Grievance Redress Mechanism will be readily accessible to the affected people at no costs and without retribution.
+A Provincial court of law is the final stage for complaints that are not settled at the local government levels.
+All administrative costs of the Grievance Committee involved in resolving the complaints (meetings, consultations, communications, reporting/information dissemination) will be borne by the Project.The Grievance Redress Mechanism will be readily accessible to the affected people at no costs and without retribution.